SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ## In Agile, _programmers_ write the tests

-I know I may be losing some of you already, so to prove I'm not _totally_ full of bologna, [here's the same message from Atlassian](https://www.atlassian.com/agile/software-development/testing) (the folks behind Jira, Confluence, Trello, Bitbucket, and more).
+I know I may be losing some of you already, so as a transparent appeal to authority, [here's the same message from Atlassian](https://www.atlassian.com/agile/software-development/testing) (the folks behind Jira, Confluence, Trello, Bitbucket, and more).

-This transparent appeal to authority may have been enough to convince some of you of my argument, and if it did, great!
-No need for you to read through the rest of my long-winded post, then.
+This may have been enough to convince some of you, and if it did, great!
+There's no need for you to read through the rest of my long-winded post, then.

-If not, but it was enough to at least get your attention, I want to expound on this a bit more than that Atlassian article, and provide some alternate takes as well as some observed cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
+If not, but it was enough to at least get your attention, I want to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some observed cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).

 ## Why